op-amp/python-cheatsheets/py-File.md

 - An absolute path, which always begins with the root folder (`C:\` for Windows with a drive letter C, and `/` for POSIX);
 - A relative path, which is relative to the current working directory.

-**`pathlib` module** offers classes representing filesystem paths with semantics appropriate for different operating systems.
+The **`pathlib` module** offers classes representing filesystem paths with semantics appropriate for different operating systems.

 ### Instantiation